alfo1995/ADM-HW4/README.md

 In the second part of this third point we created a function that takes in input a subset of nodes (cardinality smaller than 21) and returns, for each node of the graph, its GroupNumber:
 ![equation](http://latex.codecogs.com/gif.latex?GroupNumber%28v%29%20%3D%20min_%7Bu%20%5Cin%20l%7D%20%28ShortestPath%28v%2Cu%29%29)

--Grouping nodes that has shorthestPath to the our node.
+* Grouping nodes that has shorthest path to the our node.

 We implemented this function with using for loop in all nodes in Graph.

-	After choosing that node we used for loop in nodes in group After choosing group node we calculate shorthestpath between these two node and compare with minimum weight, If this weight is minumum we are updating our minimum weight
+After choosing that node we used for loop in nodes in group.

+After choosing group node we calculate shorthest path between these two node and compare with minimum weight.

-		after finished second for loop, we are node which has a minimum weight into pur list.
+If this weight is minumum we are updating our minimum weight after finished second for loop.

 ## Authors